 As my (not gluten-free) husband says...
 It’s “PASS-ka”!

 Unf.
 So good!

 How to Make Gluten-Free Paska

 Measure warm milk into a glass measuring cup or bowl.
 Stir in yeast and sugar, allow to stand for 10 minutes – it should get very bubbly.

-In a large mixing bowl, combine flours, protein powder, starches, xanthan gum, salt, baking powder, and sugar.
+In a large mixing bowl, combine flours, protein powder, starches, xanthan gum, salt, and baking soda.
 Set aside.

 Zest and Juice your oranges and lemon.
 You’ll need ¾ cup juice - if you end up with a little too much, discard a bit to get down to ¾ cup.
 If you don’t have quite enough, top up with water or prepared OJ / Lemon juice.